 What makes the School of International Service special?

 I think SIS has a good balance of theory and practice.
-There is a very strong support system, both on-campus and online.
+There is an extraordinarily strong support system, both on-campus and online.
 While rigorous in nature, the program builds a certain amount of flexibility for working professionals like me to take full advantage of study abroad trips, on-campus immersions, and advising by a renowned expert for my master Substantial Research Paper.
 SIS and the International Relations Online program took a genuine interest in me, were extremely interested in my background and experiences, and made my experience here the best it can be.

 What does the word “service” mean to you?